mgcostaParedes/php-mysql-to-cloud-spanner/README.md

 [![Total Downloads](http://poser.pugx.org/mgcosta/mysql-to-cloud-spanner/downloads)](https://packagist.org/packages/mgcosta/mysql-to-cloud-spanner)

-The MySQL Parser to Google Cloud Spanner is a library for PHP, providing an easy way to transpile the "create tables" from MySQL to valid schemas for **Google Cloud Spanner** syntax.
+The MySQL Parser to Google Cloud Spanner is a library for PHP, providing an easy way to migrate the data from MySQL to **Google Cloud Spanner**.

 ## Install